Here's why learning about attachment styles could be a turning point in your dating and relationship successAug 30, 2021

 The avoiders tend to be uncomfortable with intimacy.
 They prefer to be independent and self-reliant and the fear of losing this is very real.

 This could show up as only wanting to date casually.
 Being very vague about plans.
-Avoiding conversations about anything deep and meaningful relating to the relationship.
+Avoid conversations about anything deep and meaningful relating to the relationship.

 They tend to have very little interest in learning anything about you.